-Healthcare SEO Fundamentals to Grow Your Medical Practice
+Healthcare SEO Fundamentals To Grow Your Medical Practice

 6. Local SEO

-You also need to keep your Google My Business page optimized and up to date.
+You also need to keep your Google Business Profile optimized and up to date.

-Patients want local services and for them to find you, your business needs to show up in Google’s local pack.
+Patients want local services, and for them to find you, your business needs to show up in Google’s local pack.

-This grouping of 4 to 5 businesses appears above organic search results.
+This grouping of four to five businesses appears above organic search results.

 On mobile, they’re the only thing people see before scrolling.

-The information contained in these listings comes primarily from your GMB page, so you should ensure the following information is accurate and available:
+The information contained in these listings comes primarily from your GBP, so you should ensure the following information is accurate and available:

 - The business categories.